 Pyxis constellation lies in the southern sky.
 It represents a mariner’s compass.
-It was one of the constellations created by the French astronomer Nicolas Louis de Lacaille in the 18th century.
+Pyxis was one of the constellations created by the French astronomer Nicolas Louis de Lacaille in the 18th century.
+Lacaille named the constellation Pyxis Nautica, but the name was later simplified to Pyxis.

-Pyxis lies near the former constellation Argo Navis, which represented the Argonauts’ ship, but was eventually broken into several smaller constellations.
+Pyxis lies near the former constellation Argo Navis, which represented the Argonauts’ ship in Greek mythology, but was eventually broken into several smaller constellations.
+Pyxis is sometimes taken to represent the ship’s compass, but unlike Argo Navis, it was not one of the Greek constellations.

 The constellation Pyxis was created by the French astronomer Nicolas Louis de Lacaille in 1751-52 during his exploration of the southern skies.
 He named the constellation la Boussole and later Latinized the name to Pixis Nautica.
 The constellation appeared under this name in the second edition of Lacaille’s chart in 1763.
 The name was eventually shortened to Pyxis.

-In 1844, the English astronomer John Herschel suggested that the name Pyxis be replaced with Malus, the mast, which would have made the constellation a subdivision of Argo Navis if Herschel’s suggestion had been accepted, but it wasn’t.
+In 1844, the English astronomer John Herschel suggested that the name Pyxis be replaced with Malus, the mast.
+This would have made the constellation a subdivision of Argo Navis if Herschel’s suggestion had been accepted, but it was not.
 The International Astronomical Union (IAU) eventually adopted Pyxis as one of the 88 modern constellations.

 α Pyxidis (Alpha Pyxidis)

-Alpha Pyxidis is a giant star belonging to the spectral class B1.5III.
-It has an apparent visual magnitude of 3.67 and is approximately 880 light years distant.
+Alpha Pyxidis is a giant star of the spectral type B1.5III.
+It has an apparent magnitude of 3.67 and is approximately 880 light years distant.
 The star is classified as a Beta Cephei variable, which means that variations in its brightness are a result of pulsations of the star’s surface.

 Alpha Pyxidis has more than 10 solar masses and a radius six times that of the Sun.
-It is about 10,000 times more luminous than the Sun and will eventually end its life in a supernova explosion.
+It is about 10,000 times more luminous than the Sun and will eventually end its life as a supernova.

 β Pyxidis (Beta Pyxidis)